 We set our ticket prices in a similar way to airlines - the earlier you book, the cheaper the seat.
 And of course booking early means you get to choose the best ones.
-For this show, our standard price seats start low at £12.50 and rise over time to a maximum of £25 the nearer it gets to a performance.
-Book early to save up to 50%.
+For this show, our standard price seats start low at £14 and rise over time to a maximum of £27.50.

 Our ticket price promise: the earlier you book, the more you save

-To enjoy the best seat in the house, choose a Premium seat priced at £27.50.
+To enjoy the best seat in the house, choose one of our Best Seats priced at £30.

 £5 tickets for 16 - 24s

 Are you 16 -24?
 Then we’ve just the deal for you.
-Apply for our 16=24 membership scheme and get one £5 ticket for this show.
+Apply for our 16=24 membership scheme and get one £5 ticket for this show (subject to availability).

 Dates & Times

 2016 saw the emergence of Stephen G Large as one of Northern Ireland’s hottest new comedy writers.